-This project aims to benefit smallholders in the Pacific Islands by improving economic, social and environmental outcomes.
+This project aimed to benefit smallholders in the Pacific Islands by improving economic, social and environmental outcomes.

-- Increasing environmental benefits in areas where new agroforestry systems are replanted to reduce erosion and the impact of floods.
+- Increased environmental benefits in areas where new agroforestry systems are replanted to reduce erosion and the impact of floods.

-- Creating greater capacity in market analysis and value-adding and enhanced public-private collaboration in partner countries.
+- Created greater capacity in market analysis and value-adding and enhanced public-private collaboration in partner countries.